- Get In Touch

 Well done to Kay and thank you to everyone who took part!

 Think you could add to our cake skills?
 Retail Assist is expanding!
-Visit our careers page at https://retail-assist.com/careers/ for more information.
+Click here to visit our careers page for more information.